Skip to content

 Incidence

-Tillaux fractures are a type of ‘transitional’ ankle fracture which occur almost exclusively in adolescents.
-These occur during the unique closure pattern of the distal tibial physis.
-This closes over an eighteen-month period; first in the middle, then medially and finally laterally.
-During the closure, this area is vulnerable to these distinctive transitional fractures; the triplane fracture and the Tillaux fracture.
+Tillaux fractures are a type of ‘transitional’ ankle fracture that occurs almost exclusively in adolescents.
+They occur during the unique closure pattern of the distal tibial physis, which closes over an eighteen-month period: first in the middle, then medially, and finally laterally.
+During the closure, this area is vulnerable to these distinctive transitional fractures: the triplane fracture and the Tillaux fracture.

 These fractures account for roughly 3% of paediatric ankle fractures.
-They are seen more commonly in females and tend to occur at slightly different ages depending on gender.
-It tends to occur later than a triplane fracture; between 12-14 years in girls and 15-18 years in boys.
+They are seen more commonly in females and tend to occur at slightly different ages, depending on gender.
+They tend to occur later than a triplane fracture, between 12-14 years in girls and 15-18 years in boys.

 Mechanism